calvinkkd/ansible-role-minikube/README.md

     - hosts: all
       roles:
-        - vrischmann.minikube
+        - kofikod.minikube

 If you want to change the installation directory:

     - hosts: all
       roles:
-        - { role: vrischmann.minikube, minikube_install_dir: "/sbin" }
+        - { role: kofikod.minikube, minikube_install_dir: "/sbin" }

 License
 -------